Table of content

 5. MLOps and automation for effective forecasting processes

 The sheer volume of forecasts required today makes manual tuning impractical.
 Robust tools are needed to incorporate new data, clean it, generate forecasts, identify potential failures for further inspection and track metrics over time.
-All of this needs to be automated, integrated with the organisation's data infrastructure and run reliably and at scale.
+All of this needs to be automated, integrated with the organization's data infrastructure and run reliably and at scale.
 This often requires a combination of forecasting knowledge and software engineering experience.
-The task of operationalising forecasting (or any machine learning task) is often referred to as MLOps.
+The task of operationalizing forecasting (or any machine learning task) is often referred to as MLOps.

 MLOps is a huge field requiring experience both with machine learning algorithms and with software and data engineering.
 To get started with MLOps, we invite you to explore our content on MLOps or take our MLOps Maturity Scan.